niconoe/DarwinSQL/README.md

 as an exchange format.

 Due to its nature (basically, a bunch of CSV files zipped together) it is however inefficient in terms of data use and analysis.
-Most people who consume Darwin Core will therefore immediately extract data from the Archive and load from the archive and transfer it to some format easier to manipulate, such as a relational database.
+Most people who consume Darwin Core will therefore immediately extract data from the Archive and transfer it to some format easier to manipulate, such as a relational database.

 ## DarwinSQL: the concept